zeya-anwar/UnrealBlueprintSDK/README.md

 # Blueprint Custom Events

 Follow the `Blueprint Tutorial` below to populate the `Game Title Id` before invoking the following `Blueprint Custom Events`.
+Also note that these examples use the Client-api, which does not work in the server.
+For the server Example project, just remove the custom events with errors before you run the program (several examples work in all plugins, but client-login and client-cloudscript do not)

 ## Custom Event PrintPlayFabError